liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 	ehcache.multi.vm.config.location.peerProviderProperties=peerDiscovery=automatic,multicastGroupAddress=${multicast.group.address["multi-vm"]},multicastGroupPort=${multicast.group.port["multi-vm"]},timeToLive=1

-Input a class name that extends net.sf.ehcache.bootstrap.BootstrapCacheLoaderFactory.
+Input a class name that extends `net.sf.ehcache.bootstrap.BootstrapCacheLoaderFactory`.
 This class is used by Ehcache to determine how caches communicate with each other in a clustered environment.

 *Examples:*

 	ehcache.bootstrap.cache.loader.factory=net.sf.ehcache.distribution.RMIBootstrapCacheLoaderFactory
 	ehcache.bootstrap.cache.loader.factory=com.liferay.portal.cache.ehcache.JGroupsBootstrapCacheLoaderFactory

-Input a class name that extends net.sf.ehcache.event.CacheEventListenerFactory.
+Input a class name that extends `net.sf.ehcache.event.CacheEventListenerFactory`.
 This class is used by Ehcache to determine how caches communicate with each other in a clustered environment.

 *Examples:*

 	ehcache.cache.event.listener.factory=net.sf.ehcache.distribution.RMICacheReplicatorFactory
 	ehcache.cache.event.listener.factory=net.sf.ehcache.distribution.jgroups.JGroupsCacheReplicatorFactory

-Input a class name that extends net.sf.ehcache.distribution.CacheManagerPeerProviderFactory.
+Input a class name that extends `net.sf.ehcache.distribution.CacheManagerPeerProviderFactory`.
 This class is used by Ehcache to determine how caches communicate with each other in a clustered environment.

 *Examples:*

 	ehcache.cache.manager.peer.provider.factory=net.sf.ehcache.distribution.RMICacheManagerPeerProviderFactory
 	ehcache.cache.manager.peer.provider.factory=net.sf.ehcache.distribution.jgroups.JGroupsCacheManagerPeerProviderFactory

-Set this to true to enable JMX integration in com.liferay.portal.cache.EhcachePortalCacheManager.
-Set this to false if the portal needs to be reloaded under WebSphere.
+Set this to `true` to enable JMX integration in `com.liferay.portal.cache.EhcachePortalCacheManager`.
+Set this to `false` if the portal needs to be reloaded under WebSphere.

 *Example:*

 	ehcache.portal.cache.manager.jmx.enabled=true

-Set this to true to allow Ehcache to use blocking caches.
+Set this to `true` to allow Ehcache to use blocking caches.
 This improves performance significantly by locking on keys instead of the entire cache.
 The drawback is that threads can hang if the cache is not used properly.
 Make sure that all queries that return a miss also immediately populate the cache, or else other threads that are blocked on a query of that same key will continue to hang.
 Reference Ehcache's BlockingCache for more information.
 The blocking cache is no longer implemented by Ehcache's BlockingCache, but by Liferay's BlockingPortalCache for better safety and faster performance.

 	ehcache.blocking.cache.allowed=true

-Set this to true to enable Ehcache statistics.
+Set this to `true` to enable Ehcache statistics.

 	ehcache.statistics.enabled=false

 #### JavaScript

-Set a list of JavaScript files that will be loaded automatically in /html/common/themes/top_js.jsp.
+Set a list of JavaScript files that will be loaded automatically in `/html/common/themes/top_js.jsp`.

-There are two lists of files specified in the properties "javascript.barebone.files" and "javascript.everything.files".
+There are two lists of files specified in the properties `javascript.barebone.files` and `javascript.everything.files`.

 As the name suggests, the barebone list is the minimum list of JavaScript files required for most cases.
 The everything list includes everything else not listed in the barebone list.

 The two lists of files exist for performance reasons because unauthenticated users usually do not utilize all the JavaScript that is available.
-See the property "javascript.barebone.enabled" for more information on the logic of when the barebone list is used and when the everything list is used and how to customize that logic.
+See the property `javascript.barebone.enabled` for more information on the logic of when the barebone list is used and when the everything list is used and how to customize that logic.

 The list of files are also merged and packed for further performance improvements.
-See the property "javascript.fast.load" for more details.
+See the property `javascript.fast.load` for more details.

 Specify the list of barebone files.